ballerina-platform/module-ballerinax-mysql/mysql-ballerina/Module.md

 ```
 #### Connection Pool Handling

-All database modules share the same connection pooling concept and there are three possible scenarios for
+All ballerina database modules share the same connection pooling concept and there are three possible scenarios for
 connection pool handling.
 For its properties and possible values, see the [`sql:ConnectionPool`](https://docs.central.ballerina.io/ballerina/sql/latest/records/ConnectionPool).

-1. Global, shareable, default connection pool
+1. Global shareable default connection pool

     If you do not provide the `poolOptions` field when creating the database client, a globally-shareable pool will be
     created for your database unless a connection pool matching with the properties you provided already exists.
-    The JDBC module example below shows how the global connection pool is used.
+    The JDBC module sample below shows how the global connection pool is used.

     ```ballerina
-    jdbc:Client|sql:Error dbClient =
+    mysql:Client|sql:Error dbClient =
                                new ("jdbc:mysql://localhost:3306/testdb",
                                 "root", "root");
     ```